-Table 59: Send SMS on TCP port
+Table 61: Sending/receiving of SMS on TCP port specified

 If you establish a connection to the router using a serial interface or Ethernet (TCP), then you can use AT commands to manage SMS messages.

 Only the commands supported by the routers are listed in the following table.
 For other AT commands the OK response is always sent.
 There is no support for treatment of complex AT commands, so in such a case the router sends ERROR response.